delobos/COP1500personalproject/README.md

 Week 5

 1. Created Tic Tac toe game that let 2 players make inputs, selected a random player to go first, displayed a board with the accroding moves, and asked if ou wanted to replay.

+Week 6

+1. Learned how to create a Class and the init function, along with throwing basic methods in there to self reference objects.